 FAQs

-1. What career opportunities are available after completing this MSc?
+What career opportunities are available after completing ECT+ One Health Erasmus Mundus Masters?

 Graduates can work in environmental consulting, toxicology research, government agencies, NGOs, and academia (PhD programmes).

-2. Can I apply if my bachelor’s degree is not in environmental science?
+Can I apply for ECT+ One Health Erasmus Mundus Masters if my bachelor’s degree is not in environmental science?

 Yes, but applicants must demonstrate relevant coursework or experience in toxicology, chemistry, or ecological sciences.

-3. Is there financial support for self-funded students?
+Is there financial support for self-funded students in ECT+ One Health Erasmus Mundus Masters?

 Some partner universities offer scholarships, and students can apply for external funding opportunities.

-4. Do I need to know multiple languages?
+Do I need to know multiple languages to apply for One Health Erasmus Mundus Masters?

 The programme is taught entirely in English, but students will have the opportunity to learn French, Portuguese, Norwegian, Spanish, and Basque.